Writing Robust Python Scripts for Automated Field Type Casting Jump to heading

 ) -> pd.Series:

-"""Cast a column safely, tracking null inflation and enforcing thresholds."""
+"""Cast one column, tracking null inflation and enforcing a threshold."""

 cfg = mapping.get(col_name)